-Monroe Isenberg is an artist originally from Minneapolis, Minnesota.
-He completed his undergraduate studies, Cum Laude and with honors, in Sculpture and Psychology at Lewis and Clark College in Portland, Oregon in 2013 where he experimented with wood and metal working and developed an abstract, minimalist aesthetic.
-After working as an artist and fabricator in Portland, he moved to Washington, D.C to pursue an MFA (graduation expected in 2019) and work as a graduate assistant and professor at the University of Maryland in College Park, MD.
-Monroe is the recipient of multiple awards, grants, and residencies including the prestigious International Outstanding Student Achievement Award recognized by International Sculpture Center, Ann Bartsch Dunne Scholarship 1st place Award in sculpture, the coveted Dean’s Fellowship at the University of Maryland, and the Tom Rooney Prize awarded by the Washington Sculpture Group.
-Created from wood and steel, his sculptures and installations engage balance and tension and examine the relationship between industry, culture, and the poetics of nature.
-Monroe’s work is held in multiple private collections and has exhibited across the nation.
-His work can currently be seen publicly at Franconia Sculpture Park in Minnesota.
-Monroe’s next solo exhibition will be on view at the Hillyer Gallery at the Phillips Collection in Washington D.C in 2017 beginning on January 5th.
+Monroe Isenberg, originally from Minneapolis, Minnesota, completed his undergraduate studies, Cum Laude and with honors, in Sculpture and Psychology at Lewis and Clark College in Portland, Oregon (2013).
+After graduating and working as a fabricator and artist in Portland, he moved to Washington, D.C to pursue an MFA at the University of Maryland where he currently works as an adjunct professor and artist.
+Monroe is the recipient of multiple awards, grants, and residencies including the International Outstanding Student Achievement Award winner (2017) and honorable mention (2019) recognized by International Sculpture Center, the Outstanding Student Award recognized by Mid South Sculpture Alliance, the Ann Bartsch Dunne Scholarship 1st place Award in sculpture, the Dean’s Fellowship at the University of Maryland, and the Tom Rooney Prize awarded by the Washington Sculpture Group.
+His artwork engages minimalsim, light, space, sound, and reacts to phenomena natural to our world.
+Monroe has exhibited nationally and his work is held in public and private collections across the united states.

 Most recently, Monroe has been invited to lead workshops at the Lunga School in Iceland and participate in the school’s fellowship program for three months in fall and winter of 2019.